Lignite – Coal phase-out in progress

 RWE is actively helping to shape structural change

 The Rhenish lignite mining district is one of the centres of electricity generation in Germany.
-8,000 jobs at RWE Power and twice as many at suppliers and service providers depend on lignite – but those numbers are falling.
+More than 7,000 jobs at RWE Power and twice as many at suppliers and service providers depend on lignite – but those numbers are falling.
 Because due to the coal phase-out, the region will change fundamentally.
 The Rhenish mining district must remain an excellent place to live and work.
 RWE Power is thus helping to shape the structural change in the region and is bringing all its strengths, resources, and experience to the table.

 Recultivation of former opencast mining areas keeps all options open for them to be used by future generations.
 Company sites that are no longer operational are set to become home to new employment.
 They benefit, among other things, from their good connection to the energy, transport and water supply systems.
 In addition, there is plenty of space in the Rhenish mining district for an accelerated expansion of renewables.
 RWE is already investing several million euros in new wind farms and solar plants there.
 In total, the company is planning to invest four billion euros in that region alone.